rwxrob/cmdbox/README.md

 ## Advantages

-* Build the command-line interface to your application completely independently from your core API library.
+* Build the command-line interface to your application completely independently from your core API library

-* Automatic and extendible Bash tab completion built in.
+* Automatic and extendible bash tab completion built in

-* Modular, interchangeable, readable subcommands.
+* Modular, interchangeable, readable subcommands

-* Commands can be used standalone or as multicall-enabled subcommands of a composite binary (think BusyBox).
+* Commands can be used standalone or as multicall-enabled subcommands of a composite binary (think BusyBox)

-* Rich ecosystem of importable `cmdbox-*` commands.
+* Rich ecosystem of importable `cmdbox-*` commands

 # Terminology